 Now, the sharing of competitive intelligence can be streamlined to capture it in three taps or less than one minute (time it) and automatically shared.
 Effective sharing requires the distribution of raw data — each piece of competitive intelligence — to everyone involved; allowing them to scan a feed and immediately use the intel to inform their own decision-making.

-Best practices six and seven are essential to building momentum.
+Best practices seven and eight are essential to building momentum.
 In this example, companies enlist people to model good competitive intelligence sharing and recognize quality contributions and business impact – like how it helped win a competitive deal.
+If your team primarily works in Slack, Teams or Salesforce, Groopit integrations makes the workflow seamless.

-To learn more about these seven best practices, download the eBook.
+To learn more about these nine best practices, download the eBook.

 Data must be shared – rapidly, constantly, and with everyone involved